Top Posts

 The Chameleon Safaris tour cost approximately N$48,000 (€2,592) per person and included transport, accommodation, camping, meals, guides, park fees and activities.

 At first glance, that’s a lot of money and our 8-day self drive safari was significantly cheaper.
+But you are paying for comfort, zero stress and not having to book lodges and camp grounds.

 The 4×4 rental cost us approximately N$20,650 (€1,100) for two people.
 Adding fuel, campsites, food and a couple of lodge stays brought our total to roughly €2,100 for two people, depending on how many restaurant meals and upgrades you choose.